gyromean/nixos-config/README.md

 After that, rebuild system as described in the previous section.

 ## Upgrading system
 Switch to new NixOS and Home Manager channels.
-In this guide we use the unstable channel, so this step does not apply to us.
+In this guide we use the unstable channel which is always the newest, so we do not have to worry about this step.

-Finally, rebuild system with the `--upgrade` flag, i.e.:
+Then rebuild system with the `--upgrade` flag, i.e.:
 ```bash
 sudo nixos-rebuild switch --upgrade
 ```